pabloripoll/docker-laravel-11-php-fpm-8/README.md

     </a>
 </div>

-# Docker Laravel 11 with MariaDB 10.11
+# Docker Laravel 11 with PHP FPM 8+

 The objective of this repository is having a CaaS [Containers as a Service](https://www.ibm.com/topics/containers-as-a-service) to provide a start up application with the basic enviroment features to deploy a php service running with Nginx and PHP-FPM in a container for [Laravel](https://laravel.com/) and another container with a MySQL database to follow the best practices on an easy scenario to understand and modify on development requirements.